-Stories were also utilized as a pedagogy in teaching the young.
-Through stories, children were given explanations as to why the world is the way it is and why their people do what they do - providing explanations for natural phenomenon.
-This is evident in the creation story of the Anishinaabe people as well as stories addressing circumstances such as how the loon got the ring around its neck, or how the raccoon got its mask.
+Stories were also utilized as pedagogy in teaching the young.
+Through stories, children were given explanations as to why the world is the way it is, why their people do what they do, in addition to providing explanations about natural phenomenon.
+This is evident in the Creation Story of the Anishinaabe people as well as stories addressing circumstances such as how the loon got the ring around its neck, or how the raccoon got its mask.

-The pedagogy of stories also addressed and taught moral values, and social and behavioural conduct.
+The pedagogy of stories also addressed and taught moral values and social and behavioural conduct.
 Consequently, stories were utilized by Indigenous people as a means of shaping the identity of their young.
 The stories of traditional Indigenous people contained a variety of images, identities, and models that were considered to be socially acceptable.
-Hence the stories reinforced individual personalities to imitate the moral models contained in the various stories.
+Hence, the stories reinforced individual personalities to imitate the moral models contained in the various stories:

-"Stories with the power to capture the imagination were like a library of scripts that people could play with; they could try on different identities and roles, without the costs and risks that accompany choices in ordinary reality.
+Stories with the power to capture the imagination were like a library of scripts that people could play with; they could try on different identities and roles, without the costs and risks that accompany choices in ordinary reality.
 Stories fostered character development by offering patterns that people could use as models or reject.
-They could also provide criteria for self-examination".
-48
+They could also provide criteria for self-examination 48

 Stories have an important place in the lives of contemporary Indigenous people.
 They can turn to these teachings of the past to acquire some of the spiritual teachings which are needed for the survival of the people.
 The stories contain the spiritual ways in which ceremonies, dances, and other spiritual activities should be conducted.
-Many contemporary Indigenous people who are searching for, or following, the spiritual road are approaching the Elders for the spiritual knowledge contained in the stories.
+Many contemporary Indigenous people who are searching for, or following, the spiritual road